Sorry, you need to enable JavaScript to visit this website.

 aamc.org does not support this web browser.

-The Excellence in Medical Student Career Advising Staff Award recognizes the accomplishments and commitment of a staff member who provides advising or programmatic support for a career advising program.
+The Excellence in Medical Student Career Advising Staff Award recognizes the accomplishments and commitment of a student affairs staff member/coordinator who provides advising or programmatic support for a career advising program that aims to assist medical students in “choosing elective courses, evaluating career options, and applying to residency programs” (LCME Standard 11.2).

 Eligibility

-3. a staff member whose primary responsibility is student affairs, academic advising, registration, clerkship coordination, residency program coordination, or similar, and who spends a portion of their time providing career advising services to students, developing and/or implementing career advising programming, or providing logistical or administrative support for such programs
+3. a staff member whose primary responsibility is student affairs, academic advising, registration, clerkship coordination, residency program coordination, or similar, and who spends a portion of their time providing career advising services to students, developing and/or implementing career advising programming, or providing logistical or administrative support for such programs; or

 2. Programs at schools with faculty or staff serving as members of the Careers in Medicine Advisory Committee during the award cycle are eligible for consideration for this award, but the Advisory Committee member affiliated with the nominee shall recuse themselves from the review of that individual.